lombardpress/lombardpress-schema/docs/critical.md

 ### Description

-A quote, following the TEI guidelines, is intended to identify anything that is considered a quotation of another source or test.
+A quote, following the TEI guidelines, is intended to identify anything that is considered a quotation of another source or text.
 The value of quotation is most often rendered within quotation marks, i.e. "This is a quote".

 ### Rules

 1. `quote` **MAY** stand alone, i.e. it **MAY** not be a child of a `cit` element.
-In such a case it is generally expect that it would not appear in the *apparatus fonitum*.
+In such a case it is generally expected that it would not appear in the *apparatus fonitum*.
 2. `quote` **MAY** be the immediate child of a `cit` element.
 In such a case, the quote is expected to appear in the *apparatus fontium*.
 3. `quote` **MAY** contain `seg` elements.
   * This would be used to indicate segments of a quote that are interrupted by an *inquit*.